SnootyMonkey/Falkland-CMS/README.md

 ### What's a Curation Management System?

-A traditonal CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
+A traditional CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
 Key features of a WCMS are:

 * separation of content and presentation
 * easy editing of content, usually through an administrative web UI